 11.5.3 Unaccounted for Energy (UFE)

 For each Settlement Interval, the CAISO will calculate UFE for each utility Service Area for which the IOU or Local Publicly Owned Electric Utility has requested separate UFE calculation and has met the requirements applicable to a CAISO Metered Entity.
-The UFE will be settled as Imbalance Energy at the Default LAP Hourly Real-Time Price calculated for each utility Service Area for which UFE is calculated separately.
+The UFE will be settled at the applicable LAP Hourly Real-Time Price calculated for each utility Service Area for which UFE is calculated separately.
 UFE will be allocated to each Scheduling Coordinator based on the ratio of its metered CAISO Demand within the relevant utility Service Area for which UFE is calculated separately to total metered CAISO Demand within that utility Service Area.
 UFE charges will not be estimated or included on Initial Settlement Statement T+3B.

 * * * * *